tea2code/fantasy-rts/documentation/plugins/VanillaModel.md

 Default ID is `frts.vanillamodel.entity.component.blocking`.

+#### Drop

+Entities can drop other entities if they are destroyed, killed, harvested...
+The dropable entities are defined by this component.

+Default ID is `frts.vanillamodel.entity.component.drop`.

 #### HasResource

 Entities may contain resources which can be harvested.
 The type of this component is also the resource type.